minacloe/Analisis-Sentiment-App/Applications/README.md

-🚀 Download the Latest Release
+🚀 Download the Latest Release\n
 Looking to try out the application right away?
 You can download the latest executable file here: